World stocks inch higher as investors await U.S. inflation data

 But a mixed performance by U.S. shares overnight tempered the rally.

-The S&P 500 <.SPX> and the Dow <.DJI> slipped on Monday as the U.S. tariffs signed into law last week weighed on industrials, while a rise in tech stocks boosted the Nasdaq <.IXIC> to a new record high.
+The S&P 500 and the Dow slipped on Monday as the U.S. tariffs signed into law last week weighed on industrials, while a rise in tech stocks boosted the Nasdaq to a new record high. [.N]

 POLITICS PRESSURES YEN, BOOSTS SLOVAK BOND YIELDS